 Next, I put on a coat of deglosser to make sure the paint would adhere well.
 I wore gloves and just used an old sock to wipe it on.

-Finally, I spray painted the anchors white to match the arbor.
+Finally, I used white spray paint so the anchors would match the arbor.
 Now you can hardly tell they are there.

-I’m so happy to have the arbor installed.
+I’m so happy to have found this way to install an arbor.
 I can’t wait to see it full of clematis and morning glories in a couple months.
 Eventually, I will install stone steps through the garden to walk up to the arbor.

 There is still a lot of work to do in this garden, but it has already come a long way.
 The weed trees were taller than I was after we moved in last Spring.
 Talk about overwhelming!
 I know this garden is happy to be looked after again, so it is all worth it.